eqNj/eqN-PD2-Filter/README.md

 ![Arreat Summit](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Arreat.jpg)

 Details from 'The Arreat Summit' about Base Defense ranges and maximum potential sockets (dynamic with item level) have been added to all item descriptions where possible/applicable.
+The max sockets shown on Unique, Crafted, Set, and Rare items will be the maximum amount possible through a corruption.
+As soon as an item has any sockets it will stop showing the max sockets that were possible.

 (Big thanks to TheIrateSeaGoer for his work on the Arreat Summit details!)